 Thus a program which wanted to locate gateways on net 10 would originate a query of the form QTYPE=RNN-PTR, QNAME = 10.IN-ADDR.ARPA.
-It would receive 3 RRs in response: Thus, eliminating the Cautions from RFC1035.
+While it would only receive 2 RRs in response.
+Nonetheless, these requirements still eliminates the precautions specified in RFC1035\.